Speed & Velocity

 velocity

-But Wait, there's more!
-In order for you or me to calculate the speed of an object we must know how far it's gone and how long it took to get there.
-Astute observers should then ask a following question …
+In order to calculate the speed of an object we need to know how far it's gone and how long it took to get there.
+A wise person would then ask…

 average